How to Use AI for Multilingual Public Speaking and Translation

 Should I present in English or in the audience's native language?

-If you speak the audience's language well enough to deliver naturally without reading a script, presenting in their language builds significantly more connection and trust.
-If your proficiency is limited, presenting in English with well-prepared multilingual supporting materials is usually the stronger choice.
+If you speak their language well enough to deliver naturally without reading a script, doing so builds stronger connection and trust than English ever will in that room.
+If your proficiency is limited, presenting in English with well prepared multilingual handouts is usually the stronger and safer choice.
+The deciding question is not which is braver, it is which lets you stay connected to the room rather than buried in your notes.

 How can AI help me with pronunciation in another language?